lewskii/Memory/README.md

 # pyGames
-Some games (one at the moment) made with Python as a school project
+Some games (one at the moment) made with Python 3.6.0 as a school project

+Requires Python 3.x and tkinter